The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Patrick Dantzer, M.D., practices pediatrics at Johns Hopkins Community Physicians Glen Burnie.
 He received his medical degree from Wayne State University School of Medicine, and also completed his residency in internal medicine & pediatrics at Children's Hospital of Pittsburgh.
 Dr. Dantzer is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Premenstrual Dysphoric Disorder, Acute Cerebellar Ataxia, Maturity Onset Diabetes of the Young, and Type 2 Diabetes (T2D).
+His clinical expertise encompasses Premenstrual Dysphoric Disorder, Acute Cerebellar Ataxia, Maturity Onset Diabetes of the Young, and Type 2 Diabetes (T2D).
+Dr. Dantzer is board certified in American Board Of Internal Medicine and American Board Of Pediatrics.

 Experienced in Acute Cerebellar Ataxia